raiguard/EditorExtensions/README.md

 This mod includes a ton of items and tools to aid with testing your setups.
 Supercharged robots, energy-free inserters, infinite item, fluid, heat, and electricity manipulation, and overpowered modules are just a few of the tools at your disposal.

+These tools are normally only available inside of the editor.
+If you would like to access them while in normal play, use the `/cheat` command.

 ### Mode switching

 ![](resources/shortcut-preview.png)